Insight Psychological Therapists - Cody Cobler

 What is your favourite quote?

-“Being brave isn’t about being fearless, but about being afraid and having the courage to do what’s right” or “Everyone has a plan until they get punched in the mouth”.
+“When we are no longer able to change a situation, we are challenged to change ourselves” or “Everyone has a plan until they get punched in the mouth”.
 I think this is a great metaphor for life.

 What do you think the world needs more of?